What Is Worsted Wool? (History and shopping tips)

 They are both wool, right?
 Yes, they are.
 And that’s what can make all of this very confusing and make you wonder if they are simply two words for the same thing.

 Worsted: Stronger, finer, and smoother.
 Imagine a nice suit fabric.

 Woolens: Fuzzier and not smooth.
 Imagine knitted items like sweaters.

-Because worsted wools are finer, they are better at keeping out the wind and rain, but woolen wools are going to be warmer.
+Because worsted wool is finer, they are better at keeping out the wind and rain, but woolen wool is going to be warmer.
 Their fuzziness helps to trap air and therefore insulate you better.